kuldeepkumar03/Therapy_Connect/README.md

 - **Interactive Web Interface**: A modern, responsive frontend built with HTML, Tailwind CSS, and JavaScript, featuring real-time audio visualization and dynamic state management.

-- **Downloadable Summaries**: Users can download a complete summary of their session, including their responses and the AI's analysis, as a formatted PDF.
+- **Downloadable Summaries**: Users can download a complete summary of their session, including their responses and the AI's analysis, as a formatted JSON.

-- **Extensible Knowledge Base**: Includes a utility script (ingest_document.py) to automatically process and add new knowledge from PDF documents into the vector database.

 # 📂 Project Structure